 1 dead, 3 hurt in Southern California building explosion

-Orange County Fire Authority Chief Brian Fennessy said 70 firefighters were dispatched in response to a 1:09 p.m.
-Tuesday call from Aliso Viejo.
+The explosion at the office building in Aliso Viejo — about 50 miles (80.5 kilometers) south of Los Angeles — blew siding off the walls, exposing insulation and framing.

-The blast involved a building under renovation but the cause was not immediately known, Fennessy said.
+Authorities had not found an explosive device Tuesday night but were searching through debris that was left after the blast.
+The official said the information was based on a preliminary investigation.

-The explosion blew siding off the walls, exposing insulation and framing.
-Federal, state and local investigators were on the scene.
+The official, who was briefed on the investigation, was not authorized to discuss the matter publicly and spoke to The Associated Press on condition of anonymity.

-"The corner of that building, the whole bottom floor is pretty much blown out," fire Capt.
-Tony Bommarito said.
+Orange County sheriff's Cmdr.
+Dave Sawyer said the size of the explosion made is suspicious.

-Bomb technicians from the Orange County Sheriff's Department, the FBI and other agencies were investigating, said Paul Delacourt of the FBI.
-He referred to the explosive scene as a "crime scene."
+"We have not found any type of specific device inside of the building right now that would tell us or lead us to exactly what the device was -- if there was a device," Sawyer said.

-However, sheriff's Cmdr.
-Dave Sawyer said the size of the explosion made it suspicious but no explosive device had been found and it was unclear whether the blast was accidental or intentional.
+Bomb technicians from the Orange County Sheriff's Department, the FBI and other agencies were investigating, said Paul Delacourt, the assistant director in charge of the FBI's field office in Los Angeles.
+He referred to the explosion site as a "crime scene."

 Mary McWilliams told the Orange County Register that she arrived for an appointment to find smoke surrounding the area and car alarms going off.